ligewei/query_nslib/README.md

 # query_nslib

-Query the loan list in Shenzhen Libraries
+- A tool to query the loan list of libraries in Shenzhen City, China

+- Use nslib interface

+# Tech List

+- requests

+- Wireshark

+- BeautifulSoup

+# Usage

+- Create a csv file, such as pwd.csv

+- Write "username,password" in a single line

+- Write another "username,password" in another line